goloobab/team-profile-generator/README.md

 ## Things I learned
 * Using the gitingore file
 * Installing of different dependencies
-* How to use the node package manager
+* Creating and using constructors
-* Exporting modules
+* Exporting classes
 * Using the inquirer package
 * Using of the template literals